Minimizing False-Positive Attributions in Explanations of Non-Linear Models: PatternLocal

 Consider the third component $a_3 = \operatorname{Cov}_{\Pi_{\mathbf{x}_\star}}[x_3, \tilde{y}]/\operatorname{Var}_{\Pi_{\mathbf{x}_\star}}[\tilde{y}]$, we compute

 Thus,

 and hence $ a_3 = 0 $.
 Similar calculation can be done for $a_1$ and $a_2$ which yields $\mathbf{a} \propto [w_1, w_2, 0]^\top$.
-See supplementary material for derivations.
-We conclude that PatternLocal correctly assigns zero feature importance to the suppressor variable $ x_3 $, in contrast to standard local linear methods.
+See \appref{app:xor-toy} for derivations.
+We conclude that {PatternLocal} correctly assigns zero feature importance to the suppressor variable $x_3$, in contrast to standard local linear methods.
 This is also confirmed with simulation as seen in \cref{fig:feature_importance_example}.